ros-controls/ros2_control/controller_manager/doc/userdoc.rst

   If an overrun is detected, the controller manager will print a warning message to the console.
   When used with ``use_sim_time`` set to true, this parameter is ignored and the overrun handling is disabled.

+hardware_synchronization.use_blocking_read_write (optional; bool; default: false) If true, the controller manager will not sleep actively.
+Use this, when there is a hardware interface running that will block during its read or write operation until receiving new data from the hardware.

+hardware_synchronization.minimum_cycle_time (optional; double; default: 0.0001)
+  The minimum sleep time in seconds for the control node's real-time loop.
+This is used to prevent the control node from running too fast, which can cause high CPU usage if the hardware doesn't block in read / write.
+This is only used when ``use_blocking_read_write`` is set to true.
+  If the cycle is shorter than this, it will sleep for this period and print a warning.

 Concepts
 -----------